 - Tap once on a link to follow it

 - Tap and hold, then move your finger up and down to push the page up and down

 - Swipe the screen to scroll really fast

 - Pinch-to-zoom in and out.
 This makes targeting links easier

-- Double-tap to do the same.
+- Double tap to do the same.

-Tap on the X in the tab at the top to close a tab, you might need to scroll up to see it.
+Tap on the X in the tab at the top to close a tab.

-Tap on the left and right arrows at the top of the screen to go Back and Forward, just like on your computer browser.
-If your Android tablet has a Back button on the bottom of the screen, that works too.
+Tap on the left and right arrows at the top of the screen to go Back and Forward, just like on your PC browser (on Android, the Back button on the bottom of the screen also works).

 When you're done browsing, you don't need to close the browser.
-Unlike on a computer, you don't need to close apps on a tablet.
-Just swipe up from the bottom of the screen or tap on the Home button (which we covered in the section on setting up your tablet to connect to wireless) to take you back to the main page.
+Unlike on a PC, you don't need to close apps on a tablet.
+Just tap on the Home button (which we covered in the section on setting up your tablet to connect to wireless) to take you back to the main page.